Pierre-Lannoy/wp-ip-locator/README.md

 (2): [PHP Intl extension](https://www.php.net/manual/en/intro.intl.php) needs to be activated on your server if you want to use it in IP Locator.

+> __IP Locator__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

+__IP Locator__ is a free and open source plugin for WordPress.
+It integrates many other free and open source works (as-is or modified).
+Please, see 'about' tab in the plugin settings to see the details.

 ## WP-CLI

-__IP Locator__ supports an extensive set of WP-CLI commands to:

-* get location detail: see `wp help location describe` for details;
-* display IP Locator status: see `wp help location status` for details;
-* toggle on/off main settings: see `wp help location settings` for details;
-* display location and languages statistics: see `wp help location analytics` for details.

-For a full help on WP-CLI commands in Device Detector, please [read this guide](WP-CLI.md).
+__IP Locator__ implements a set of WP-CLI commands.
+For a full help on these commands, please read [this guide](WP-CLI.md).

-> __IP Locator__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.
+## Hooks

+__IP Locator__ introduces some filters and actions to allow plugin customization.
+Please, read the [hooks reference](HOOKS.md) to learn more about them.

 ## Installation